SG-Eddin/Technical-Documentation-Best-Practices/Business-Documents.md/Proposals.md

 # Proposal Writing Guidelines
 A **Proposal** is a document intended to persuade someone to act on your recommendations.
-It is a way make a positive change on a business by implementing a project.
+It is a way to make a positive change on a business by implementing a project.

 ## Audience
 You need to identify your audience and consider what arguments will be the most persuasive.